ivbojilov/35_4_HTTP-server_ESP-IDF_server/README.md

 54cb76b - the client sends "Hello"; the server prints it; works
 869cb44 - sending the int '10'; the client sends it as a string, the server parses the string to int; corresponds to clientside 67533f4
+9172980 - client converts an int to string and then sends it; corresponds to clientside 88be0d2
 &nbsp;  -
 &nbsp;  -
 &nbsp;  -